 The Dog Beach of Ruislip Lido

 We met many happy dogs having fun and running in and out of the water, playing with balls and sticks or chase-game.
 They were having a blast!
-And their owners were chilling out on the beach or bathing.
+And their owners were chilling out on the beach.

 At the dog beach, apart from the sandy foreshore, there are trees and bushes, where you can find some shade for you and your dog.
 The dog beach is not enclosed, although there is a wooden fence which partly marks the border with the general beach.
 On the back of the dog beach there is a footpath and bikes encounters are likely.

 The water edge can be a bit muddy and slippery, which is something to keep in mind when choosing which shoes to wear (or you can just take them off if the weather is warm as today) and walking on the shore.

 Before or after your visit to the dog beach, you can also enjoy a walk in Ruislip Woods National Nature Reserve.
 Here you can find some suggested route walks (link to Hillingdon Borough’s dedicated webpage).
 We had a nice walk in the woods going back to the tube station and it was lovely.